Diagnostics and Mental Health

 Diagnostics

-Meet with a member of our diagnostic team including a nurse practitioner and clinical psychologists in our comprehensive diagnostic series to diagnose your child with autism, ADHD, or other neurodevelopmental disabilities.
+Meet with a member of our diagnostic team including a pediatrician and clinical psychologists in our comprehensive diagnostic series to diagnose your child with autism, ADHD, or other neurodevelopmental disabilities such as dyslexia.

 Mental Health